JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 python ${TRANSPORT_FOLDER}/plot_pt.py results_with_rescatt,results_wo_rescatt ${TRANSPORT_FOLDER}/dummy_config.yaml
 ```

-Look first at the pT spectra plot. **Answer**: Even though statistics is limited, what do you notice, in particular about the shape of the spectra?
-Can you confirm you observation withe mean pT plot?
+First, look at the pT spectra plot. **Answer**: Even though the statistics is limited, can you notice someting particular about the shape of the spectra?
+Can you confirm you observation with the mean pT plot?

 #### Investigate the scattering of protons

-To see how the protons transverse momentum is effected in the late, rescattering stage, we can look at at the microscopic scattering history of the protons in this phase.
+To see how the transverse momentum of protons is affected in the late rescattering stage, we can look at the microscopic scattering history of protons in this phase.

-To do that we can analyze the collision output of the first calculation with SMASH.
-As a starting point, you can run the script `anl_proton_reactions.py`, which will print out all proton reaction partners in the different events and the number of total proton reactions.
+To do that, we can analyze the collision output of the first calculation we ran today with SMASH.
+As a starting point, you can run the script `anl_proton_reactions.py`, which will print out all proton reaction partners in the different events as well as the number of total proton reactions.

 ```sh
 python ${TRANSPORT_FOLDER}/anl_proton_reactions.py smash_output_with_rescatt/collisions_binary.bin
 ```

-The printed out numbers are pdg numbers, you can translate them with the particles.txt file in the `SummerSchool2022/Jul28_Transport` directory.
+The numbers printed out are pdg numbers, which you can again translate using the particles.txt file in the `SummerSchool2022/Jul28_Transport` directory.

-Just printing out the scattering partner pdgs is surely not very useful.
+Simply printing out the scattering partner pdgs is surely not very useful.
 Therefore, as the last part of this hands-on, it is your turn to investigate the scatterings of the protons a bit more.
-Think yourself about how you would investigate the proton's scatterings to learn more how and what influences them.
+Think yourself how you could investigate the proton scatterings to learn more about what influences them, and in what way.

 For this, take a look at the script and modify it according to your idea.
-Some properties of the scattering are already extracted but not yet used in the script.
+Hint: Some properties of the scattering are already extracted but not yet used in the script.
+For example, you could count how often the proton scatters with a certain particle species, what type of scatterings occur, or what the outgoing products of the scatterings are.

-For example, you could count how often the proton scatters with a certain particle species, what type of scatterings occur or what the outgoing products of the scatterings are.
-If your not familiar with python, you can also tell us your idea and we can try to help you with it.
+If you are not familiar with python, you can also tell us about your idea and we can try to help you implement it.

-This last step of the hands-on is on purpose more an open question for you to explore.
+This last step of the hands-on is on purpose more of an open question for you to explore.
 We are interested to learn your ideas.